The Destiny Map: Publication history

-The Destiny Map was the first part of the Relics of Power trilogy, and was followed by The Possibility Chalice and The Forever City, both also published in 1990.
+The Destiny Map was the first scenario in the Relics of Power adventure trilogy, and was followed by The Possibility Chalice and The Forever City, both also published in 1990.

 The entire Relics of Power trilogy was revised for Torg Eternity and published as Relics of Power Redux by Ulisses Spiele in 2020.

 Reception

 In the July 1990 edition of Games International (Issue 16), Paul Mason commended the "non-stop action", and called the adventure "detailed and tightly plotted."
 But he noted the pulp magazine tone of the adventure and warned players, "Whether you'll enjoy it depends on how you feel about the pulpishness of the background."